Kyiv Independence Day Parade: 2009

 In 2009, 3,400 soldiers marched on Khreshchatyk in honor of the 18th anniversary of independence.
 Thirty-five planes, including bombers, attack aircraft and combat helicopters flew over the capital during the parade.
 The highlight of the parade was the Antonov planes flying overhead.
 The musical accompaniment was provided by the Massed Bands, which composed of 19 independent bands.
 Commanding the parade was the Ground Forces of Ukraine Colonel-General Ivan Svyda.
 The parade was inspected by the Chief of General Staff General of the Army Sergey Kirichenko.

 2014

 The 2014 parade was led by Lieutenant-General Anatoly Pushnyakov.
 It was inspected by Defense Minister Valeriy Heletey.
 The capital was lined up with 50 pieces of military equipment, including new models of the BTR-3E and the "Wasp" anti-aircraft gun.
 More than a thousand troops from the Armed Forces, Interior Ministry and State Border Service took part in the parade.
 120 of the 1,500 participants were participants in the Anti-Terrorist Operation in Eastern Ukraine.
-Many denounced the parade as a waste of money and as an inappropriate event during the War in Donbass.
+Many denounced the parade as a waste of money and as an inappropriate event during the War in Donbas.
 There was a moment of silence to remember the "Heavenly Hundred" who died during the Maidan Revolution of 2013 and 2014.